petereon/beaupy/README.md

-TODO: Update documentation

 # PyTUI

-> A library of interactive elements for CLI applications you have been looking for
+> A library of interactive CLI elements you have been looking for

 **PyTUI** implements a number of common interactive elements: